aimms/how-to/Articles/665/665-zip-library.rst

     *   ``sp_fileName`` The file that contains the archive.

     *   ``sp_destinationFolderName`` The folder to store the uncompressed contents.

+.. js:function::  dex::AddMapping(mappingName,mappingFile)

+    Parses :token:`mappingFile` to create a mapping called :token:`mappingName`.
+The function will return 1 on success, or 0 on failure.

+    :param mappingName: the name of the mapping to be created
+    :param mappingFile: the relative path to the mapping file to be parsed.

 Minimal Requirements
 ----------------------